kohian/NYC_UBER_project/README.md

 This is useful for sequence modeling and temporal pattern learning.

+### Transformer

+The Transformer model is included as an additional sequence-modeling approach for demand forecasting.

+Like the LSTM, it is designed to use historical time windows, but it can model temporal relationships using attention instead of recurrent layers.

 ### XGBoost Selected-Lag Model

 The XGBoost model uses explicit lag features instead of flattened full sequences.